0xPolygonID/docs/docs/wallet/push-notification.md

 ## How to send a push from verifier

-1. Parse a dDIDd document from the authorization response
+1. Parse a DID document from the authorization response
 2. Proxy device info to push service using serviceEndpoint using the following format

    1. Message is the protocol message that is meant to be delivered to users